How to calculate cost per mile as an owner-operator truck driver

 Total variable costs

-Go back and figure out exactly how many miles you drove last month.
-This should include compensated miles AND miles that were not compensated (deadhead miles).
+Now, go back and figure out exactly how many miles you drove last month.
+Your total miles should include both compensated miles and miles that were not compensated (deadhead miles).

 The sample spreadsheet now looks like this: